Head to Head Analysis: Allianz (ALIZY) & Its Rivals

-Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its competitors?
-We will compare Allianz to related businesses based on the strength of its risk, institutional ownership, profitability, earnings, valuation, analyst recommendations and dividends.
+Allianz (OTCMKTS: ALIZY) is one of 31 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its rivals?
+We will compare Allianz to similar businesses based on the strength of its profitability, risk, valuation, analyst recommendations, dividends, institutional ownership and earnings.

 Profitability

-This table compares Allianz and its competitors’ net margins, return on equity and return on assets.
+This table compares Allianz and its rivals’ net margins, return on equity and return on assets.

 |Net Margins